By Vedant ‘VK’ Mimani

 From March 2009 through mid-April 2010, gold and gold miners have underperformed most other asset classes.
 In the second half of April 2010, we witnessed a turn from relative weakness to relative strength in gold and gold mining shares.
 Gold miners are the new leaders and have once again started to outperform all asset classes.
 In May alone, gold miners outperformed the S&P 500 by 9.5% (as measured by the Gold Miners ETF, GDX, versus S&P 500 SPDRs, SPY).
 The real price of gold is now never looking back; but from a technical perspective, in the short term, gold’s relative strength is overbought and may need some time to work this off.

 In conclusion, whether we have deflation, inflation, or pick your favorite ‘flation, we ought to remember history’s record that in a credit contraction, the real price of gold increases relative to all commodities and assets.
 This increase in the real price of gold results in margin and profit expansion for gold miners as the spread expands between the price of gold and the cost to mine gold.
 Gold mining will be one of the few, if not only, sectors to enjoy this type of tailwind in the years ahead.

 The last cycle’s mega fortunes were made mostly in real estate, computer technology and finance.
 Tomorrow’s mega fortunes will be made mostly in gold mining.
 Of course, the road from here to there will continue to be volatile and laden with pitfalls, but the trend remains our friend.

-Vedant ‘VK’ Mimani is the lead portfolio manager for the Atyant Capital Global Opportunities Fund, a macro hedge fund in Boca Raton, Florida focused on precious metals.
+Vedant ‘VK’ Mimani is the founder of Atyant Capital, a macro fund in Boca Raton, Florida focused on precious metals.